MTHFR Activity

 The reason your aunt swears by methylfolate and your friend says regular folic acid works fine isn’t preference.
 It’s biochemistry.
 Knowing which version of MTHFR you carry — and which related variants came along for the ride — changes what you’d actually want on your plate, and what to ask your provider about.

 MTHFR Activity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →